DuncanSchouten/barber-jekyll/_works/cgph.markdown

 ### Business goals

-The discovery process began with a series of interviews and workshops with staff and stakeholders to clarify the business's long-term goals:
+The discovery process began with a series of interviews and workshops with staff and stakeholders to clarify the business's long-term goals, including:

 * Reach capacity of 100 weddings per season
 * Grow the number of corporate retreats and other business events
 * Increase number of holiday parties
-* Increase number of UBC bookings
 * Keep number of bookings for TV/movie filming at current pace